Media and gender: The #MeToo Movement

 The #MeToo movement gained traction in 2017 on all social media platforms as a way for people to share their stories of sexual assault, sexual harassment and rape.
 The phrase "Me too" was started by activist Tarana Burke in 2006.
 Alyssa Milano brought the phrase back in 2017 because she wanted to show society the extent of the issues with sexual harassment.
 On October 15, 2017, she tweeted "If you've been sexually harassed or assaulted write 'me too' as a reply to this tweet."
 As a result of this, the #MeToo campaign soon spread across 85 countries with 1.7 million tweets.
 This movement displayed the thousands of people that have been victims of some form of sexual harassment.
 "Me too" gives victims the space to share their experiences and show them that they are not alone.
 The media has played a crucial role in amplifying the message by providing a platform for survivors to share their stories, have open conversations and raise awareness all over the world.

-The MeToo movement is responsible for some key milestones in recent years.
-It has empowered people to break their silence on traumatic events, it has helped reduce stigma around sexual harassment, and it has taken down many people of power.
-The MeToo movement has helped change the way we talk about consent and equality.
-Because of the MeToo movement and its traction on the media, society is able to have a more open conversation about these topics.
+Given its popularity in social media, the movement MeToo has empowered many women in Western countries to break their silence on traumatic events.
+Women felt more encouraged to share their stories, therefore helping reduce stigma around sexual harassment.
+Because of the MeToo movement and its traction on the media, society is able to have a more open conversation about consent.
 There are now many support groups and resources for people who may have been victims of sexual harassment, sexual assault and/or rape culture.